fgci-org/ansible-role-slurm/README.md

  - This role used to be able to build slurm rpms, distribute them and install them.
 The last tag/release that had this feature was v1.5.0
  - Setting up a shared directory á la NFS for running a SLURM in HA is out of scope for this role.
 There are many [NFS server roles](https://github.com/CSCfi/ansible-role-nfs) and [Mount Filesystem roles](https://github.com/CSCfi/ansible-role-nfs_mount) roles out there.

+### Testing and contributions

+Testing is done with [Travis](.travis.yml).
+New SLURM release can be tested after the RPMs are built and available in the FGCI repo.
+After that one needs to add a new tests/test1702.yml and a new IMAGE_BUILD_PLATFORM env in .travis.yml.

+ - PRs to master
+ - if possible make sure that the new feature is also tested
+ - strive for backwards compatibility

 # Authors / Contributors: